 Fortunately, there is no shortage of free, or pretty close to free, events on college campuses.
 From book launches, political talks and rallies, to student plays and concerts, there are so many events to enjoy without having to break the piggy bank.

-Is your Florida beach bunny headed to the East Coast for college?
-If so, she’ll have to learn how to “layer”.
-Ditching the flip flops for Sorel boots, and trading in the bikini for a Canadian Goose winter coat, quickly adds up to hundreds, perhaps thousands of dollars.
+Is your Florida beach worshiper headed to the East Coast for college?
+If so, he or she will have to learn how to “layer.”
+Ditching the flip flops for Sorel boots, and trading in the bikini for a Canadian Goose parka, quickly adds up to an amount that might just break the bank.

 Home for the Holidays